 Psychological factors and issues related specifically to children and adolescents.
 This course covers developmental issues confronting children and adolescents as well as examines problems and concerns unique to persons in this age group.
-Prerequisite: Sophomore standing
+Prerequisite: PSYC 1301; sophomore standing

 PSYC 3317 - Child and Adolescent Psychopathology (3)